syfgkjasdkn/shaere/examples/README.md

 ### shaeritch

-[shaeritch](https://shaeritch.from.network) is a twitch emulator which shows how your existing users can send and receive (aka shaere) Æ without hassle.
+[shaeritch](https://shaeritch.from.network) is (going to be) a twitch emulator which shows how your existing users can send and receive (aka shaere) Æ without hassle.